issp-center-dev/DCore/doc/tutorial/nis.rst

 (Optional) Check wannierization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we want to check the quarity of the wannierization,
+If we want to check the quality of the wannierization,
-we plot the original and the wannier-interpolated band structure simalteneously.
+we plot the original and the wannier-interpolated band structure simultaneously.

 First, we compute the band structure with the following input file: